JeremieLitzler/journal/docs/2022/10/identify-problems-charles-dowding/README.md

 ---
-title: Identify problems 3 includes squash, bolting, large roots, compost, by Charles Dowding
+title: Identify problems, with Charles Dowding
 description: "Gardening is full of conflicting advice.
 So who should you believe.
 You might see a problem in a garden, is it really?
 Let’s dive into it with Charles."
 date: 2022-10-31
 heroImage: '/images/2022-10-31-a-garden-bed-with-mostly-squashes.jpg'